RasoloarisonTina1/paulBertWashing/README.md

-# paulBertWashing is tool allowing to manage easily the rue Paul Bert washing machine.
+# paulBertWashing is tool that helps you how to use The Washing machine located at rue Paul Bert